 In 1961, his long cherished ambition of establishing the world’s first interdisciplinary practice was realised and Building Design Partnership (as it was then) was founded.
 It was a successful formula and on the occasion of his retirement in 1974, GG’s advice was “keep going, getting better.”

-Lady Grenfell Baines, the widow of our founder Sir George (GG), talks about the history of our practice and its establishment in Preston in 1961 in an interview for our annual review.
+Lady Grenfell Baines, his widow, talks about the history of the practice and its establishment in Preston in an interview for our annual review.
 She talks about GG’s relationship with Walter Gropius, the cultural significance of BDP in the north of England and the influence of the practice on modern architecture and engineering methods today.
 Read the full article.

 The Grenfell Baines Award (GGB Award), is given in honour of Professor Sir George Grenfell Baines OBE.
 It is presented annually to the client and the winning BDP team who have completed a project of outstanding design quality which creates an uplifting inspiring place for people.
 The project must have won acclaim from the client and user, and should reflect the benefits of interdisciplinary working.